gajabaar/gajabaar/index.markdown

 field, we will take you through an [introductory curriculum here]({{site.baseurl}}/outline).

 __Q.
 Is it गाँजाबार? (...nervous laughter...)__
 It's गजबार.
 In some traditional Nepali houses, a horizontal wooden bar secures the door from the inside.
-One of its name is gajabaar.
+One of its names is gajabaar.

 __Q.
 Do I need prior exposure to cybersecurity?__